ESF-Works

 Policy/National

-The DP has the Scottish Executive as partners, sponsors and on steering group.
-Policy-makers on the employability framework are also partners.
-The roll-out of Pathways to Work is influenced by the DP.
+DP has Scottish Exec as partners, sponsors and on steering group.
+Policy makers on Employability framework also partners.
+Roll out of Pathways to work is influenced by DP

 Move the mouse over the scatter plots to see more information or view all information without using the mouse.